vinothsm92/mern/README.md

 # mern

-Npm install in root folder and backend folder
+run npm install in root folder and backend folder